Routes

 Explore the Urubamba mountain range in contact with native communities and the living culture of the Peruvian Andes.

-The Lares Trek is one of the most scenic mountain routes in the Cusco region.
-It crosses the Urubamba mountain range, a tropical range in the Peruvian Andes due to its proximity to the rainforest.
-Along the trek, travelers experience diverse Andean ecosystems including rivers, high-Andean forests, lagoons, waterfalls, snow-capped peaks, and traditional communities.
-The route also offers opportunities to observe local wildlife such as condors, deer, eagles, viscachas, and hummingbirds.
-The journey concludes in the town of Lares, famous for its thermal and medicinal hot springs.
+The Lares Trek is one of the most attractive mountain routes in the Cusco region.
+It crosses the Urubamba mountain range, considered tropical due to its proximity to the Amazon jungle.
+During the trek, various high-Andean ecosystems such as rivers, forests, lagoons, waterfalls, and snow-capped mountains are explored, in addition to visiting native communities where ancestral culture is kept alive.
+The route ends in the town of Lares, known for its thermal and medicinal waters.

 Quishuarani